The American Society of Magical Negroes: Plot

 Aren, a young biracial African-American man, displays his yarn sculpture at an art gallery, facing rejection; no one buys his work.
 Advised by the white gallery owner to approach a specific patron, Aren is mistaken for a waiter and handed an empty glass.
 At the bar, African-American bartender Roger empathizes with Aren's experience.

 Discouraged, Aren discards his sculpture and heads home.
 On the way, he encounters a drunk white woman struggling with an ATM.
 She asks him for help, but he's falsely accused of theft, leading to a physical confrontation with two white men.
 Roger intervenes, deftly defusing the situation with a barbecue-restaurant recommendation and prompting one of the men to say, "No hard feelings, okay?"

-Roger introduces Aren to The American Society of Magical Negroes, a group aiming to safeguard African Americans by appeasing white individuals.
+Roger introduces Aren to The American Society of Magical Negroes, a group aiming to safeguard African Americans by appeasing white people.
 Aren witnesses historical acts of reassurance by Black men towards whites, embodying the Society's mission.
 Under Roger's mentorship, Aren helps a shy white police officer gain confidence at a dance club.

 A chance encounter with Lizzie, a woman with a multiethnic background, at a coffee shop leads Aren to develop feelings for her, even as he's called away for Society duties.
 The society arranges a job for him at MeetBox, a social media platform, where he's assigned to reassure Jason, a depressed white colleague.
-Aren discovers that they report to Lizzie, who also works there.
+Aren discovers that they collaborate with Lizzie, who also works there.

 Amidst his growing friendship with Lizzie, Aren learns of MeetBox's racial recognition flaws, and the company's superficial response highlights systemic issues.
 Noting Aren's feelings for Lizzie—whom Jason also likes—Roger tells Aren he must focus on boosting Jason's career and love life, sacrificing his own happiness.

 MeetBox prepares a global broadcast to its staff to outline its new diversity-embracing policies.
 Jason is appointed a co-presenter, and invites Aren to join him.
 However, as the presentation begins, Aren learns that he was invited so the company would appear more diversity-conscious.
 He interrupts the live presentation, challenging the company's woke façade, and asserting that he has the right to belong to society without apology or special treatment.
 His defiance shocks his colleagues and disrupts the Society's magic.
 Aren is transported back to Society headquarters, where its president, DeDe, tells him he is to be expelled and his memory of them erased.

 Despite Roger's attempt to erase Aren's memories, the magic weakens, signaling a broader rebellion within the Society against their subservient roles.
 Aren reunites with Lizzie in Los Angeles, where they reconcile and happily walk off together—while Lizzie, apparently joking, tells him she belongs to a magical society of her own.
 In a coda, she enters a hair salon and accesses a secret entrance to the Society of Supportive Wives and Girlfriends (SOSWAG).